Hello there, back again with another guitar review for you. This time, we will be looking at another Dinky model, the Jackson JS32!

-Please see below the tech specs of the series and I’ll be giving you some more information related to the specs.
+Please see below the tech specs of the series and I will be giving you some more information related to the specs.

 |Construction||Double Cutaway, Bolt-on|